-The organization structure of the scheme is as follows:
+The organizational structure of the scheme is as follows:

-The whole campaign centres around intervention from multiple sectors, while the Central Ministries, State Government and the District Level administrators.
+The whole campaign centers around intervention from multiple sectors, while the Central Ministries, State Government, and the District Level administrators.

 The Government aims to bring together the Centre, State, and the Districts on one platform for the operations of this welfare scheme.
 They focus on measurable outcomes to achieve the goals established by the whole campaign.